tjsego/mechanica/docs/main/source/bonded_interactions.rst

 An angle describes an interaction between two particles in terms of the angle made by their relative position vectors with respect to a third particle.
-An angle can be created using the method :meth:`create` on the class :class:`Angle` (:class:`MxAngle` in C++), which returns a handle to the newly created angle.
-An angle can be manually destroyed using the :class:`Angle` method :meth:`destroy`. :class:`Angle` instances have analogous properties and methods to most of those defined for :class:`Bond` instances, including accessing each constituent particle by indexing, and optional dissociation energy and half life.
+An angle can be created using the method :py:meth:`create <MxAngle.create>` on the class :py:attr:`Angle` (:class:`MxAngle` in C++), which returns a handle to the newly created angle.
+An angle can be manually destroyed using the :py:attr:`Angle` method :py:meth:`destroy <MxAngleHandle.destroy>`. :py:attr:`Angle` instances have analogous properties and methods to most of those defined for :py:attr:`Bond` instances, including accessing each constituent particle by indexing, and optional dissociation energy and half life.
-All angles in the universe are accessible using the :class:`Universe` method :meth:`Universe.angles`,
+All angles in the universe are accessible using the :py:attr:`Universe` method :py:meth:`angles <MxUniverse.angles>`,

 .. rst-class::  clear-both